BBillot/generative_model_and_unet/README.md

 The report I wrote for my MSc thesis explains in more details the model and how it was validated by training a UNet-like Neural Network to perform segmentation of real images.
 A list of the model's parameters is also provided along with explanations.

-If you have any question you can contact me at : benjamin.billot16@imperial.ac.ic
+You can contact me at : benjamin.billot16@imperial.ac.ic